alexndrkwan/alexndrkwan/README.md

 - 👀 I’m interested in ... staying hydrated
 - 🌱 I’m currently learning ...
 Comp Sci
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ... akwan@buffalo.edu
+- 📫 How to reach me ...
+Alexkwan100@gmail.com

 <!---
 alexndrkwan/alexndrkwan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.